Fifi Blows Her Top: Production notes

-Fifi Blows Her Top is a primarily a reworking of Laurel and Hardy's Unaccustomed As We Are (1929) and Block-Heads (1938) while incorporating several stock scenes from the Stooges' Love at First Bite (1950).
+Fifi Blows Her Top is primarily a reworking of Laurel and Hardy's Unaccustomed As We Are (1929) and Block-Heads (1938) while incorporating several stock scenes from the Stooges' Love at First Bite (1950).
 New footage was filmed over two days on February 12–13, 1957.

 Fifi Blows Her Top marks the final appearance of longtime foil Philip Van Zandt.
-The actor committed suicide shortly after filming wrapped, and did not live to see its release.
+The actor committed suicide a year after filming wrapped and did not live to see its release.